piechartssuck/courses/content/walkthroughs/06-walkthrough.md

 </a>
 </center>

-### Note

-It is strong suggested that you go through the [slideshow](/tasks/factors) this week prior to engaging the walkthrough provided below.

 ## Prepping

+1. Go through the [slideshow](/tasks/factors) this week prior to engaging the walkthrough provided below unless you have a strong familiarity with factor validity.

-1. Like last week, open up Rstudio and create a new script by going to **File \> New File \> R Script**.
+2. Like last week, open up Rstudio and create a new script by going to **File \> New File \> R Script**.
 Save this in an easily accessible folder.
 Now unzip this week’s data set and take the files - `ConspiracyData.csv`, `ConspiracyCodebook.csv`, `ConspiracyMeasures.csv`, `Conspiracy install.R`, and `Conspiracy script.R` - and drop them all in a folder of their own.
 The Watkins (2018) article is a well written and handy guide to an otherwise dense statistical approach we’ll be using today.

-2. 2.
-Open the file `Conspiracy install.R` and run the syntax to install the packages you will need for this task.
+3. Open the file `Conspiracy install.R` and run the syntax to install the packages you will need for this task.
 If you are asked to update any packages, please select `1: All`.

-3. Now please go ahead and load up the following libraries
+4. Now please go ahead and load up the following libraries

 <div class="rounded">